-- In addition to the award, the winner of the Future Leader Award will receive a registration to a Professional Development Institute of his or her preference, two nights hotel for attendance at the Professional Development Institute, and a check for $500.
+- In addition to the award, the winner of the Future Leader Award will receive a registration to a Professional Development Institute of their preference, two nights hotel for attendance at the Professional Development Institute, and a check for $500.

-- The Visionary Award was instituted in 2008.
-The award is presented to an individual in the higher education community who has demonstrated unique and innovative vision in the graduate enrollment management (GEM) profession, the field of higher education, and/or in NAGAP.
-The individual should personify outside of the box thinking and be someone who has led bold, cutting-edge, and successful initiatives that have benefited the GEM community.
-Please provide a brief description highlighting the particular vision that the individual has demonstrated or continues to demonstrate.
+- The Visionary Award is presented to an individual in the higher education community who has demonstrated unique vision in the graduate enrollment management (GEM) profession.
+The individual should be an established leader who has developed and executed innovative strategy or led bold, cutting-edge, and successful initiatives that have influenced their own campus, university system, or the GEM community at large.
+The individual’s work may have had an impact on policy, shaped professionalism or best practices, or influenced research in the field.
 Nominees are not required to be members of NAGAP.

 - In addition to the award, the winner will receive a check for $1,000.